FORESTRY MANAGER II

 Experience: Four years of professional forestry experience involving forest or park management, wildlife biology, forest recreation planning, forest engineering, urban and community forestry, timber harvest and marketing, forest planning or forest protection.
 Two years of this experience must have involved supervision of employees engaged in related forestry activities.

-1. Applicants may substitute a Master’s degree approved by the State Board of Foresters for one year of the non-supervisory experience.
+1. Candidates may substitute the possession of a Master’s degree approved by the State Board of Foresters for one year of the non-supervisory experience.

-2. The education requirement is pursuant to the Business Occupations and Professions Article, Sections 7-206 and 7-304 of the Annotated Code.
+2. The education requirement is pursuant to the Business Occupations and Professions Article, Sections 7-206 and 7-304 of the Annotated Code of Maryland.

-3. Candidates may substitute U.S. Armed Forces military service experience at a rank of Corporal/Petty Officer or higher as a commissioned officer in the natural resources management and biological sciences classifications or natural resources management and biological sciences specialty codes in the forestry field of work on a year-for-year basis for the required experience and education.
+3. Candidates may substitute U.S. Armed Forces military service experience as a commissioned officer in the natural resources management and biological sciences classifications or natural resources management and biological sciences specialty codes in the forestry field of work on a year-for-year basis for the required education.

 DESIRED OR PREFERRED QUALIFICATIONS

-- Experience in forestry management and conservation techniques;
+- Knowledge of forestry management and conservation techniques

 LICENSES, REGISTRATIONS AND CERTIFICATIONS

-1. Pursuant to the Business Occupations and Professions Article, Section 7-304 of the Annotated Code, employees with two or more years of experience as described above shall qualify for a license issued by the State Board of Foresters.
+1. Pursuant to the Business Occupations and Professions Article, Section 7-304 of the Annotated Code of Maryland, employees with two or more years of experience as described above shall qualify for a license issued by the State Board of Foresters.
 Persons appointed to this classification must obtain this license before the end of their probationary period or during the first year of employment for promotional employees.

 2. Employees appointed to positions in this classification may be assigned duties which require the operation of a motor vehicle.
 Employees assigned such duties will be required to possess a motor vehicle operator’s license valid in the State of Maryland.

-1. Persons appointed to this classification will be subject to assignment in any State forest or in any county of the State.
+1. Candidates appointed to positions in this classification will be subject to assignment in any State forest or in any county of the State.
 Upon permanent appointment, the employee will be required to reside in the county or region to which they are assigned.

-2. Employees in this classification are subject to call-in and, therefore, are required to provide the employing agency with a telephone number where they can be reached in case of forest fire emergencies.
+2. Employees in this classification are subject to call-in and, therefore, are required to provide the employing agency with a telephone number where they can be reached.

 3. Employees in this classification will be required to obtain specific levels of fire suppression training as mandated by agency policies.